-No visit to Japan would be complete without riding the famous shinkansen (bullet train) at least once, and for many visitors, it is their main means of transport while here.
+No visit to Japan would be complete without riding the famous ‘shinkansen’ (bullet train) network at least once, and for many visitors, it is their primary means of transport while here.

-As a visitor to the Japan (on 14 to 90 day temporary visas), you have the option of using a JR Rail Pass (or one of the regional equivalents), which offers an economical means of travelling on Japan’s rail network with few restrictions – for 7, 14, or 21 day periods.
+As a visitor to the Japan – on 14 to 90 day temporary visa – you have the option of using a Japan Rail (JR) Pass (or one of the regional equivalents), which offers an economical means of traveling on Japan’s rail network with few restrictions – for periods of 7, 14, or 21-days.

 Exchanging your voucher and activating your JR Rail Pass

 Prior to using your pass, you must first exchange the order/proof of purchase you received online.
 This can be done a numerous JR Pass Exchange Offices found at any major train station or airport, including Narita and Haneda Airports.

 If you have time to do so before leaving the airport, you can use the pass immediately.
 However, if you want to do so at Tokyo Station, the following offices can exchange and activate your JR Pass:

 JR East Travel Service Center (Marunouchi North Exit): 07:30 to 20:00

 JR Central Ticket Office (Yaesu North Exit): 07:30 to 20:00

 If you aren’t planning to use your pass on that day, you can still provide your exchange order and ask that the pass activates on whichever day works best for you.